 - Make sure that each data provider has its own import dataset.

 - The BMC.ASSET dataset is the default production dataset.

-- You should also note what dataset is your production, or golden, dataset so that you can plan your normalization and reconciliation jobs.
+- Make a note of your production or golden dataset name so that you can plan your normalization and reconciliation jobs.

-- The production dataset can be the target dataset in a merge activity so that the CIs are updated to keep the production dataset current and accurate.
+- You can make the production dataset as the target dataset in a merge activity, so that the CIs are updated to keep the production dataset current and accurate.

-- Do not normalize the production dataset because you should normalize CIs before identifying and merging them.
+- Do not normalize the production dataset.
+You must normalize CIs before identifying and merging them.

 Performance and maintenance

-- For better performance and to minimize impact on users of the production dataset, BMC recommends that you merge one import or discovered dataset at a time with the production dataset.
+- For better performance and to minimize impact on users of the production dataset, we recommend that you merge one import dataset or discovered dataset at a time with the production dataset.

 - You might want to merge multiple source datasets in separate jobs to an intermediate dataset and then merge the intermediate dataset with the production dataset.

-- BMC recommends that you plan your datasets in such a way that you never have to delete them.
+- we recommend that you plan your datasets in such a way that you never have to delete them.
 Deleting datasets can have huge repercussions on the jobs and the CMDB.